EXH. 1 -Henrik Kleppe Worm-Müller

 About the artist

-Bech is probably best known as a property lawyer and partner in Wiersholm, board member of a number of public and private companies and author of a large number of professional articles over several decades.
-Stig is also a visible advocate for the work with mental health, currently, among other things, as a board member of the Council for Mental Health and the Bipolar Association of Norway.
+Stig Bech is probably best known as a property lawyer and partner in Wiersholm, board member of several public and private companies and author of numerous professional articles.
+Stig is also a visible advocate for the work with mental health, and a board member of the Council for Mental Health and the Bipolar Association of Norway.

 Behind his role as a lawyer, Bech has always kept several other projects going, partly as coping strategies to keep a troubled mind stable.
 Various art forms, including acrylic and ceramics, have been a recurring activity.